nickjeffrey/check_vmware_datastores/README.md

 ```

-Edit the config file at /usr/local/nagios/libexec/check_vmware_snapshots.cfg, adjusting as appropriate for your environment.
+Edit the default config file at /usr/local/nagios/libexec/check_vmware_snapshots.cfg, adjusting as appropriate for your environment.
 ```
 # config file for check_vmware_snapshots script
 # lines beginning with a hash mark # are ignored